The power of a robust regional transit network

 Greater Vancouver Board of Trade

-Your voice can help ensure that SkyTrain to UBC continues to be seen as a regional priority and funding decision makers know residents of Metro Vancouver want the line to UBC completed.
+Your voice can help show SkyTrain to UBC is an important regional project and that residents of Metro Vancouver want the line to UBC completed.

 "By extending the skytrain to UBC, you will allow commuters to get to campus faster and free up space on buses that would take the commuters for those who skytrain is not an option."